zowe/docs-site/docs/user-guide/api-mediation/wto-message-on-startup.md

       sysMessages:
         - "ZWEAM001I"
     ```
-   This change make sure that message containing the ZWEAM001I will be present in the Syslog.
-It will look something like:
+   This change make sure that message containing `ZWEAM001I` will be presented in the Syslog.

+   **Example:**

     `2024-09-30 10:17:53.814 <ZWEAGW1:DiscoveryClient-InstanceInfoReplicator-%d:3335> jb892003 INFO  ((o.z.a.g.c.GatewayHealthIndicator)) ZWEAM001I API Mediation Layer started`

-2) Prepare custom logging configuration
+2. Prepare custom logging configuration.
-   The current default logging implementation starts with the information about the current time unlike with the message id as is typical in the z/OS world.
-To change this behavior we introduced the possibility to configure the logging configuration.
-The general details are here: https://docs.zowe.org/stable/user-guide/api-mediation/configuration-logging
+   The current default logging implementation starts with information about the current time.
+This message content is unlike the message id which is typical in z/OS.
+To change this message behavior, configure the logging configuration.
+For details about how to configure API Mediation logging, see [Customizing Zowe API Mediation Layer logging](./configuration-logging.md).

     ```
     <?xml version="1.0" encoding="UTF-8"?>